List of presidents of the United States by previous experience

 Although many paths may lead to the presidency of the United States, the most common job experience, occupation or profession of U.S. presidents has been that of a lawyer.
 This sortable table enumerates all holders of that office, along with major elective or appointive offices or periods of military service prior to election to the presidency.
 The column immediately to the right of the presidents' names shows the position or office held just before the presidency.
 The next column to the right lists the next previous position held, and so on.
 Note that the total number of previous positions held by an individual may exceed four; the number of columns was limited to what would fit within the page width.
 The last two columns on the right list the home state (at the time of election to the presidency) and primary occupation of each future president, prior to beginning a political career.

 By the numbers

-There have been 46 presidencies (including the current president, Joe Biden, whose term began in 2021), and 45 people have served as president.
-Grover Cleveland was elected to two nonconsecutive terms, and as such is considered the 22nd and 24th president of the United States.
 Of the 45 different people who have been or are currently serving as president: